ChristopherBacon/Ahh-Steroids/README.md

 # Ahh-Steroids
-Using Scikit-learn to classify potentially dangerous asteroids from NASA data
+Using Scikit-learn to classify potentially dangerous asteroids from NASA data.

 # Data